-As long as you’re in that range, you’ll build as much muscle as somebody eating 320-400 grams per day.
+As long as you’re in that range, you’ll build muscle just as somebody eating 320-400 grams per day.

 Or maybe you’d even build more as you’ll be able to consume more carbs and ultimately have more energy and better recovery.

-Now moving onto carbs, there’s a bunch of ways to set this up.
+Now moving on to carbs, there are a bunch of ways to set this up.

 A high-carb diet for muscle gain is, without a doubt, the best way to go about things.

 Consuming more carbs will always give you a net gain when it comes to energy, and your recovery will increase dramatically as well.

 The more you keep your glycogen stores full, the better for building muscle mass.

 This is why people that hope on the keto bandwagon basically die and feel like crap until they’re fat adapted.

 Carbs are just that crucial for proper energy levels.

 The two ways you can set this up are as follows: